 Tips & Tweaks:

-- You can also add vegetables like baby potatoes, cauliflower, broccoli and butter beans (pea beans) that taste extremely delicious in dum biryani.
+- You can also add vegetables like baby potatoes, cauliflower, broccoli, etc. that taste extremely delicious while cooked in dum process.

 - Authentic dum biryani recipe uses thinly sliced onion than minced onion.
 But I prefer to use minced onion as it requires less oil to caramelize them.

-- Since dum process does not require much oil you may reduce it to ¼ cup; oil is required here only to speed up the caramelizing process of onion.
+- Since dum process does not require much oil you may even reduce further to ¼ cup.